- Bill Gates was the richest man in the world until 2017.

 For 19 of the past 24 years, Bill Gates has held court at the top of Forbes’ Billionaires List, because he’s extraordinarily affluent — even by rich people’s standards.
 In fact, he dominated the No. 1 spot on the Forbes 400 list of richest Americans for 24 years, until Oct.
 3, 2018 when he was ousted by Amazon CEO Jeff Bezos, moving his ranking to No. 2.

 So, exactly how much is Bill Gates worth?
 Keep reading to get the scoop on the Microsoft mogul’s fortune.

-Considering Microsoft Office — only one of the company’s products — is used by more than 1.2 billion people in 140 countries, it’s not hard to understand why Bill Gates’ net worth is so high.
+Considering Microsoft Office — only one of the company’s products — is used by more than 1.2 billion people in 140 countries as of October 2017, it’s not hard to understand why Bill Gates’ net worth is so high.
 His involvement in the software giant he co-founded is currently limited to technology adviser and board member.

 Microsoft’s CEO until 2000, Gates traded the top title for the role of chief software architect until 2008, when he shifted away from his daily work at the company to dedicate more time to his charity, the Bill & Melinda Gates Foundation — one of billionaire Warren Buffett’s favorite charities.
 Gates stepped down as Microsoft’s chairman of the board in 2014.

 Maybe destined to become the richest man in America from birth, Gates’ knack for computers dates back to childhood.
 In 1967, 12-year-old Gates met his future Microsoft co-founder Paul Allen while the two were students at the Lakeside School — an exclusive private school in Seattle.
 The next year, they started programming together in the school’s computer center, forming a partnership that would one day be worth billions.